1759-08-01 - Battle of Minden

 Acknowledgement: Leonard Dorn for this interesting anecdote

-At the beginning of July 1759, a French force under the duc de Broglie captured the town of Minden by surprise, thus securing a bridge over the Weser and getting access to Hanover.
-By July 16, the marquis de Contades had joined Broglie at Minden with the main French army.
+At the beginning of July 1759, a French force under the Duc de Broglie captured the town of Minden by surprise, thus securing a bridge over the Weser and getting access to Hanover.
+By July 16, the Maréchal de Contades had joined Broglie at Minden with the main French army.
 Meanwhile, Ferdinand of Brunswick concentrated the Allied army and methodically approached the town.

-On July 29, Ferdinand, leaving Wangenheim's corps in its entrenched positions at Todtenhausen, advanced to Fredewald and Hille with the rest of his army.
-The British held the place of honour on the right of the line and picquets were pushed on forward.
-A small corps under Gilsa was sent to Lübbecke to maintain communication with the Hereditary Prince.
-Furthermore, Ferdinand made sure that his left could rapidly link with Wangenheim's right.
-Ferdinand had ordered his army to hold itself ready to march at 1:00 AM. the following day.
+On July 29, Ferdinand, leaving Wangenheim's Corps in its entrenched positions at Todtenhausen, advanced to Friedewalde and Hille with the rest of his army, making sure that his left could rapidly link with Wangenheim's right.
+The British held the place of honour on the right of the line and pickets were pushed on forward.
+A small corps under Gilsa was sent to Lübbecke to maintain communication with the Hereditary Prince of Brunswick.

 Contades, ignoring these dispositions, considered that the Allied army was dispersed.
 With his lines of communication with Kassel cut, it looked very tempting to engage a battle against Ferdinand.
-In preparation for such an endeavour, Contades detached the duc de Brissac with 8,000 men to Gohfeld to cover the Hereditary Prince, he also threw 19 bridges over the Bastau for the passage of his troops across it in as many columns, and he ordered Broglie to be ready to cross the Weser with his corps to form a 9th column upon his right and to attack Todtenhausen and Bevern's camp at Petershagen.
-To do so, Contades reinforced Broglie with the Grenadiers de France, the Grenadiers Royaux, 6 guns and 4 howitzers.
-The grenadiers were destined to form Broglie's 3rd line.
+In preparation for such an endeavour, Contades detached the Duc de Brissac with 8,000 men to Gohfeld to cover the Hereditary Prince.
+He also threw 19 bridges over the Bastau for the passage of his troops across it in as many columns.

 Contades could bring 51,000 men with 162 guns into the plain of Minden while Ferdinand could oppose him 41,000 men and 170 guns.